MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/sdk-overview.md

   {'role': 'user', 'content': 'Write me a poem about flowers'}
 ]
 ```

-NOTE: leading whitespace is automatically trimmed from input strings.

 You can also load prompts from a [`Prompty`](https://prompty.ai) file, enabling you to also load the model name and parameters from the `.prompty` file: